How to Create A Diverse Talent Pipeline On Linkedin

 When it comes to building a diverse talent pipeline on LinkedIn, using talent-sourcing tools can be a game-changer.
 With these tools, recruiters and hiring managers can connect with a wider range of candidates, including those who often lack representation in the workforce.

-That's where EasySource comes in - the ultimate tool for LinkedIn recruiters.
+That's where EasySource comes in

 EasySource offers a range of search criteria, including skills, experience, location, industry, education, and even specific courses or authorizations to work in the US.
-Finding the perfect candidate has never been easier!
+Finding the perfect diverse candidates has never been easier!
 And with features like email automation and customization, as well as one-click shortlisting or rejecting candidates, you can save time and effort while still identifying the best candidates.

 So, if you're serious about building a diverse talent pipeline, it's time to give EasySource a try!